 - Integration with most known cloud providers such as AWS, Azure, and Google Cloud Platform makes it easy to monitor Apache Cassandra on common platforms.

-The installation is quite simple and requires you to follow the instructions depending on the environment in Apache Cassandra is working.
-If you are running an orchestrated environment you will end up modifying a few YAML files, but it is not a very complicated step.
-If New Relic becomes your platform of choice just follow the documentation carefully and you shouldn’t have any issues.
+The installation is quite simple and requires you to follow the instructions depending on the environment in which Apache Cassandra is working.
+If you are running an orchestrated environment, you will end up modifying a few YAML files, but it is not a very complicated step.
+If New Relic becomes your platform of choice, just follow the documentation carefully and you shouldn’t have any issues.

-User and data based pricing available (pricing).
+User and data-based pricing available.
 The user type (Standard, Pro, Enterprise) determines the available features and the amount of data you can send without additional fee.
-For example, the Standard plan includes up to 5 users with full access and unlimited number of basic users without the access to features such as APM, infrastructure monitoring, Synthetics, Serverless monitoring, and more.
+For example, the Standard plan includes up to 5 users with full access and an unlimited number of basic users without access to features such as APM, infrastructure monitoring, Synthetics, Serverless monitoring, and more.

 3. Datadog Apache Cassandra Monitor